pineland-radio/mm-github-pages-starter/_posts/2020-03-15-performance-inspection.md

 {% include gallery id="gallery2" caption="Gear Inspection" %}
 </figure>

 The new piece of gear enabling digital modes was the Raspberry Pi.
 It is used to control the Yaseau FT-891 and encode/decode the digital signals.
 [OH8STN][1] and [KM4ACK's][2] websites and YouTube channels are to thank for the guidance and setting up the Raspbery Pi.
-A work in progress the Pi is in a near constant state of rebuilding.
+As work in progress, the Pi is in a near constant state of rebuilding.
 The latest addtion was the Real Time Clock (RTC) and a buck converter is being shipped to the PRC-TL-PF / QTH.

 <figure>
 {% include gallery id="gallery3" caption="Raspberry Pi for Digital Modes" %}